simongregersen/thyultra/content.en/about.md

 If you sign up for the bus transport to the start area, you will pick up your race bib and timing chip when getting on the bus.
-If you do not sign up for the bus transport, you pick up your race bib and timing chip from the race organizers in the starting area.
+If you do not sign up for the bus transport, you pick up your race bib and timing chip from the race organizers in the start area.

 {{< hint info >}}

-If you sign up for the bus but decide not to board it, your race bib will still make it to the starting area and you may pick it up from the race organizers after the bus arrives.
+If you sign up for the bus but decide not to board it, your race bib will still make it to the start area and you may pick it up from the race organizers after the bus arrives.

 {{< /hint >}}